UCANR-IGIS/caladapt-py/README.md

 `caladapt-py` is hosted on [GitHub](https://github.com/ucanr-igis/caladapt-py).
-To install, download the zip from github and place in your project folder.
-For ArcGIS, load the python toolbox into your ArcGIS Project and use tools in the toolbox.
+To install, download the zip  file from github and uncompress the zip file  into your project folder.
+For ArcGIS, load the python toolbox into your ArcGIS Project and use the tools in the toolbox.
 For Python, import the libarary and use the different modules as needed.

+General Workflow

 ## General Workflow